 The PennDOT Innovations Challenge is a statewide competition that challenges teams of students in ninth through 12th grade to use their problem-solving, creative, and strategic-thinking abilities to solve real-world transportation challenges.
-Regional winners will be selected from PennDOT's Engineering Districts.
-Those winners will move on to a statewide competition in Harrisburg where an overall winner will be selected.
+Regional winners will be selected by PennDOT's Engineering Districts.
+Those winners will move on to a statewide competition where an overall winner will be selected.